pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 ### Twirl mitigation

 This protocol makes use of all possible so-called twirl operations to average out the effect of readout errors into an effective scaling.
-The twirl operation consists of using bit flip operators before the measurement and after the measurement is obtained[^5].
-The number of twirl operations can be reduced through random sampling.
-The method is exact in that it requires no calibration which might be prone to errors of modelling.
+The twirl operation consists of using bit flip operators before and after the measurement [^5].
+The number of twirl operations can be reduced through random sampling with the `twirl_samples` option.
+The method is exact in that it requires no calibration which might be prone to modelling errors.

 ```python exec="on" source="material-block" session="mfm" result="json"
 from qadence import NoiseHandler, NoiseProtocol